As spring approaches and families start heading off to outdoor adventures, here are some helpful reminders for those managing food allergies:

 Miracle-Gro® Potting Mix”

 5. Another important reminder: If you have insect sting allergies~ Time to check your epinephrine expiration dates and get new sets if needed!
 If you are sensitive to insect bites, a Benadryl Insect bite pen is great to have on hand!
-Wearing insect repellant is important precaution as well.
-Also be aware of ticks and do inspections after being outside!~ Lyme Disease is nothing anyone wants to deal with!
+It might also be worth trying to find a good insect repellant too.
+By spraying some repellant on you before going outside, you can lower your chances of being pestered by these insects.
+That’s why it’s so important for people with insect sting allergies to find a good repellant, much like this DEET free bug spray for example.
+Hopefully, taking precautions like that should lower your chances of getting stung by insects.
+Also, be aware of ticks and do inspections after being outside!~ Lyme Disease is nothing anyone wants to deal with!

 Spring is a wonderful season to enjoy but when managing life threatening allergies, a bit of pre-planning, preparing and precaution is advised.
 Call ahead to venues before heading to them, or manufacturers when using products, carry your epinephrine, wash hands, and wear sunscreen!